Skip to Content

 Expert Tips

-- Start by preheating the oven to 450°F (232°C), the same way you preheat a grill.
+• Get the oven hot.
+Start with a hot oven by preheating the oven to 450°F (232°C), the same way you would preheat a grill.
 Then, lower the temperature and roast the chicken at 400°F (204°C) for even cooking.

-- Insert your food thermometer into the thickest part of the chicken drumstick.
-The safe cooking temperature for chicken is 165°F (73°C).
+• Use a thermometer.
+Insert your meat thermometer into the thickest part of the chicken drumstick, away from the bone; the safe cooking temperature for chicken is 165°F (73°C).

 Serving Suggestions